ember-template-lint/ember-template-lint/docs/rule/no-invalid-interactive.md

 <div role="button" {{action "foo"}}></div>
 ```

-The following values are valid configuration (same as the `nested-interactive` rule above):
+The following values are valid configuration (same as the `no-nested-interactive` rule above):

   * boolean -- `true` indicates all whitelist test will run, `false` indicates that the rule is disabled.
   * object - Containing the following values: